apmiller108/beatbrain/PROJECT.md

 ### **Polish & UX Enhancements**
 - [x] Add info icon for each track that on click shows the full track details (what should the UX be?
 Modal? expand row item?)
 - [ ] Add "Add tracks" button to manually add tracks from library.
 Use react-select.
 User keywords search artist, track name, group.
+See ./specifications/TRACKSEARCH.md

 ### **Testing**
 - [x] Write unit tests for new appDatabase playlist methods